thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

  * `all`: Remove both the containing tag and all its children.
  * `body`: Do not remove the containing tag, but remove all its children.
  * `tag`: Remove the containing tag, but do not remove its children.
  * `all-but-first`: Remove all children of the containing tag except the first one.
+ * `none` : Do nothing.
+This value is useful for dynamic evaluation.

 What can that `all-but-first` value be useful for?
 It will let us save some `th:remove="all"` when prototyping: